chbh-opensource/mri-on-bear-edu/docs/workshop8/functional-connectivity.md

 <br>
 **Stats**

-1. Leave the 'Mixed effects: FLAME 1' and click Full model setup.
+1. Leave the 'Mixed effects: FLAME 1' and click 'Full model setup'.
-2. In the General Linear Model window, name the model 'PCC' and make sure the EVs are all 1s.
+2. In the 'General Linear Model' window, name the model 'PCC' and make sure the 'EVs' are all 1s.

 The interface should look like this: